-Dockers can be prevented from docking by pressing Ctrl before starting to drag the docker.
+Dockers can be prevented from docking by pressing the Ctrl key before starting to drag the docker.

 Krita uses these to control values like brush size, opacity, flow, Hue, Saturation, etc… Below is an example of a Krita slider.

-To input a specific number, the slider.
+To input a specific number, hold on, or the slider.
 A number can now be entered directly for even greater precision.

-Pressing Shift while dragging the slider changes the values at a smaller increment, and Pressing Ctrl while dragging the slider changes the value in whole numbers or multiples or 5.
+Pressing the Shift key while dragging the slider changes the values at a smaller increment, and pressing the Ctrl key while dragging the slider changes the value in whole numbers or multiples of 5.

-Toolbars are where some of the important actions and menus are placed so that they are readily and quickly available for the artist while painting.
+Toolbars are where some important actions and menus are placed so that they are readily and quickly available for the artist while painting.

 You can learn more about the Krita Toolbars and how to configure them in over in the Toolbars section of the manual.
 Putting these to effective use can really speed up the Artist’s workflow, especially for users of Tablet-Monitors and Tablet-PCs.

-Pop-up Palette is a unique feature in Krita designed to increase productivity of the artist, It is a circular menu for quickly choosing brushes, foreground and background colors, recent colors while painting.
+Pop-up Palette is a feature unique to Krita, designed to increase the productivity of the artist.
+It is a circular menu for quickly choosing brushes, foreground and background colors, recent colors while painting.
 To access the palette you have to just on the canvas.
-The palette will spawn at the place of the brush tip or cursor.
+The palette will spawn at the position of the brush tip or cursor.

 By tagging your brush presets you can add particular sets of brushes to this palette.
-For example If you add some inking brush presets to inking tag you can and change the tags to inking in the pop-up palette you’ll get all the inking brushes in the palette.
+For example, if you add some inking brush presets to inking tag you can change the tags to inking in the pop-up palette, and you’ll get all the inking brushes in the palette.

-If you call up the pop-up palette again, you can click the wrench icon, and select the tag.
+If you call up the pop-up palette again, you can click the tag icon, and select the tag.
 In fact, you can make multiple tags and switch between them.
-When you need more than ten presets, go into Settings ‣ configure Krita ‣ general ‣ favorite presets and change the number of presets from 10 to something you feel comfortable.
+When you need more than ten presets, go into Settings ‣ Configure Krita… ‣ General ‣ Miscellaneous ‣ Number of Palette Presets and change the number of presets from 10 to something you feel comfortable.